-The virt will process the request.
+The service will process the request.
 You will see the LoginSuccess response contents in the editor:

 Change the client_id parameter to some other value and run the request again.
-The virt dispatcher will choose the LoginFailed response:
+The virtual service dispatcher will choose the LoginFailed response:

-In the request editor, you can check if your virt works as expected, check the request parameters and the response contents.
+In the request editor, you can see the request parameters and the response contents, and check whether your virtual service works as expected.
 You can also see the request and editors on the Transaction Log page in ServiceV:

-Jump to ServiceV, select your virt in the Navigator panel and switch to the Transaction Log page of the virt editor.
+Jump to ServiceV, select your virtual service in the Navigator panel and switch to the Transaction Log page of the virtual service editor.